EmilHernvall/dnsguide/chapter1.md

 happens to be 12 bytes, we realize that it's instructing us to start reading from where the question part of the packet begins, which makes sense since the question starts with the query domain which in this case is "google.com".
-Once we've finished reading the name, we resume parsing where we left of, and move on to the record type.
+Once we've finished reading the name, we resume parsing where we left off, and move on to the record type.

 ### BytePacketBuffer